See Powerful Photos of Teen Girls Arrested During Anti-Putin Protests

 On Monday, a wave of anti-government protests swept through multiple cities in Russia, with people gathering in more than 200 cities to protest political corruption and stagnation.
-According to the New York Times, many of the demonstrators were teenagers who’ve never known a Russia that hasn’t been governed by Vladimir Putin.
+According to the New York Times, many of the demonstrators were teenagers who’ve never known a Russia that hasn’t been government by Vladimir Putin.

 “I am here for my future,” one 22-year-old protester, who chose to remain anonymous, told the paper.
 And many on social media have pointed out that the majority of protesters appear to be teenagers, many of them teenage girls.